arasgungore/AutoCorrect/README.md

 # autocorrect

 A C++ project which suggests you possible correct spellings for the word you misspelled.
-Alternative spellings are suggested by checking for different letter orders, looking out for extra, missing, or faulty characters.
+Alternative spellings are suggested by checking for different letter orders, looking out for extra, missing, or faulty characters using algorithms created from scratch.